cloudmesh-community/fa18-523-60/paper/paper.md

 To be able to access individual documents from a database, this object needs to be iterated over.
-For example, to return/print all students in the *cloudmesh_community*object (database), the following command would be used.
+For example, to return/print all students in the *cloudmesh_community* object (database), the following command would be used.
 ```
 $ for user in cloudmesh_community.objects:
      print cloudmesh_community.student
 ```
-MongoEngine also has a capability of query filtering which means that a keyword can be used with in the called *QuerySet* object to retrieve specific information [@www-querying].
-Let's say one would like to iterate over cloudmesh_community students that are natives of Indiana.
+MongoEngine also has a capability of query filtering which means that a keyword can be used within the called *QuerySet* object to retrieve specific information [@www-querying].
+Let's say one would like to iterate over *cloudmesh_community* students that are natives of Indiana.
 To achieve this, one would use the following command:

 `$ indy_students = cloudmesh_community.objects(state='IN')`